Updated January 2020

 4. World Ski & Snowboard Festival

 There is no bigger party on snow.
 Every mid-April since 1996 the WSSF has kicked out the jams with free concerts, huge ski and snowboard contests and some of the biggest arts and culture events on Whistler’s calendar.
 It’s the party to end all parties but the thing everyone forgets is the actual skiing and snowboarding.
 We pretty much always get at least one big bluebird pow day each festival and if the sun sticks around there is truly no better spring skiing/riding experience.

 5. Bright Smiles

 The people of Whistler live for snow — it’s literally why most of us are here.
 The big snows of March get everyone incredibly stoked and happy and with a bit of glorious sunshine in the mix there is truly no better time to experience the “real” Whistler.

 Well, the secret’s out…See you this March and April.
-Bring the pow boards, bring the sunglasses, and let’s finish winter off proper.
+Bring the pow boards, bring the sunglasses, and let’s finish winter off proper with spring skiing for the memory books.

 March 17, 2016 – Sunscreen, sunglasses, sun stoked.
 BRIAN HOCKENSTEIN CINEMATOGRAPHY